-Amid continuing inflation concerns and recession fears, people are looking for any way to cut costs and save money.
+Amid continuing inflation concerns and recession fears, people are looking for any way to cut costs and save money — especially ahead of the holiday season.
 And when it comes to shopping for those household essentials that you can't live without, one way to do it is to start buying in bulk.

 While it may seem counterintuitive at first to spend more money upfront on certain items, by buying the things you use every day in large quantities, more often than not, you'll be saving money in the long run.

 "If you were to purchase from a wholesale supplier in bulk, nine times out of 10, the unit price is going to be much lower than if you were to purchase just one of the things you need from the grocery store or a big box store," said Julie Ramhold, a consumer analyst for DealNews.com.
 "It comes down to basically getting a quantity discount, you're buying enough of the things that [the company] can afford to give you a cheaper price overall."

 And contrary to popular belief, you don't even have to have a big family or multiple roommates to do it, she added.
 "I think anybody can benefit from buying in bulk," Ramhold said.
 She added that she buys a variety of items in bulk and, "it's just me and my husband and we have two cats."
 Even those who live in small spaces can do it — Ramhold said that those who are low on storage space can buy in bulk and split the products and costs among friends and family members in other households who are shopping for the same items.
 It's important to note that one exception where buying in bulk might not be beneficial is for those who can only afford to buy exactly what they need at any given time, she said.